abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 Those memories are just like in the stimulus-reaction model, except the reactions can be altered based on experience (i.e. they are not just genetic).

 Probably the next stage of the development of the concept of time was the desire to predicting the future.
-Indeed, this desire is probably prior to the concept of future itself as having a concept of the future as such makes sense only if you are able to predict what that future might be, otherwise the whole concept of the future is irrelevant.
+Indeed, this desire is probably prior to the concept of future itself as having a concept of the future as such makes sense only if you are able to predict what that future might be.

 But predicting the future requires more than just taking stale pictures of things and storing what you need to do in case a similar situation arises.
 It requires you to model the whole world.
-This is what the concept of causality does and this is why it exists - to bring everything that we see to your own terms.
+This is what the concept of causality does and this is why it exists - to bring everything that we see to our own terms.

 </i>

+Goals
+===

+--
+A goal is a mental image representing state a of affairs which is for some reason desirable for an individual.

+All mental images that a given individual has, are, for them, either desirable or the opposite - undesirable - we cannot have a mental image that we don't relate to with either positive or negative feelings.
+So all mental images are trivially associated with, or are themselves goals (or anti-goals).
+The only way to compare mental images is by their utility as means of achieving different types of goals.
+And comparing the mental images is a converged way of comparing the goals to which they stand.

+4
+--
+Having once produced a mental image or a goal an individual starts mistaking a mental image for reality and prescribing all instances where the image does not correspond with reality as due to issues with the instances themselves and not to the image (for example by saying "the pistol does break the glass *in principle*", it is just that this one is too thick/not of the "right" kind etc).

+According to this line of thought, that causality is not a rule, nor a meta rule, but a belief and one that every thinking being should hold to some extend or another.

 Self
 ===

-According to this line of thought, that causality is not a rule, nor a meta rule, but a belief and one that every thinking being should hold to some extend or another.
+The self is not who you are, but who you want to be (your projected goal).

+Non-determinism as a "default" worldview.

 Don't dedicate effort to be happy and to know yourself - there is no self.
 Dedicate your effort to something else.